DTX401

 GSDIa: Disorder of energy metabolism leading to inability to maintain normal glucose levels

-GSDIa is caused by mutations in the gene for the enzyme glucose-6-phosphatase (G6Pase).
-As a result, the body is unable to breakdown glycogen to produce glucose during times of fasting.
+GSDIa is caused by a defective gene coding for the enzyme G6Pase-α, resulting in the inability to regulate blood sugar (glucose).
 GSDIa is one type of glycogen storage disorder with the enzymatic deficiency causing the accumulation of glycogen in the liver and kidney.
 Without the daily use of oral glucose replacement therapy (cornstarch), individuals with GSDIa become severely hypoglycemic, which can be life-threatening.
 They also can develop severe lactic acidosis and progress to renal failure.
-No pharmacologic therapies are approved for GSDIa, which affects an estimated 6,000 people in our territories.
+No pharmacologic therapies are approved for GSDIa, which affects an estimated 6,000 people in commercially accessible geographies.

 Evaluating DTX401 to establish normal glucose metabolism and reduce or eliminate the need for cornstarch to maintain normal glucose levels